Darren Middleton

 Darren Middleton (born 4 October 1971) is an Australian musician, best known as lead guitarist and songwriter for alternative rock band Powderfinger.
-He was also lead singer/songwriter for Drag; his current solo tour is 'Splinters', a follow-up to his 2013 solo tour 'Translations'.
-The 'Splinters' tour is Middleton's tour of Western Australia and Victoria in August and November 2016, respectively.
+He was also lead singer/songwriter for Drag.

-After Powderfinger's dissolution in 2010, Middleton released his first solo LP, 'Translations' in November 2013, featuring many guests such as Nic Cester (Jet), Bernard Fanning (Powderfinger), Pete Murray, Paul Dempsey (Something for Kate), Clare Bowditch and Amy Findlay (Stonefield).
+After Powderfinger's dissolution in 2010, Middleton released his first solo LP, Translations in November 2013, featuring guests such as Nic Cester (Jet), Bernard Fanning (Powderfinger), Pete Murray, Paul Dempsey (Something for Kate), Clare Bowditch and Amy Findlay (Stonefield).
+His following album, Splinters, was released in 2015.

 Middleton attended prestigious private school, Brisbane Boys' College, where he started guitar in high school.
 He was influenced by Twisted Sister and AC/DC, and began playing in clubs around his hometown of Brisbane as part of his first band, Sonic Tapestry.
 He went on to form another band, Pirate, with high school friends, and met Powderfinger at a Pirate show.
 After graduating from Brisbane Boys' College, Middleton was invited to join Powderfinger, and consequently took part in all of Powderfinger's recordings, at the same time writing and releasing an EP and studio album with Drag.